MicrosoftDocs/PowerShell-Docs/reference/6/Microsoft.PowerShell.Core/New-PSSessionOption.md

 ```

 ### -CancelTimeout
-Determines how long Windows PowerShell waits for a cancel operation (CTRL + C) to finish before ending it.
+Determines how long PowerShell waits for a cancel operation (CTRL + C) to finish before ending it.
 Enter a value in milliseconds.

 The default value is 60000 (one minute).